hansbogaards/gLV_microbiome/README.md

         # If cor is 0 and interactions are both 0
       } else if ( predicted[r, c] == 0 & ( actual[r, c] == 0 & actual[c, r] == 0 ) ) {
-        # Than a True negative
+        # Than a true negative
         results[2, 2] = results[2, 2] + 1
         # If cor is 0 and  one of the interactions interactions are 1
       } else if ( predicted[r, c] == 0 & ( actual[r, c] == 1 | actual[c, r] == 1 ) ) {
-        # Than a False negative
+        # Than a false negative
         results[3, 2] = results[3, 2] + 1
         # If cor is 0 and  one of the interactions interactions are -1
       } else if ( predicted[r, c] == 0 & ( actual[r, c] == -1 | actual[c, r] == -1 ) ) {
-        # Than a False negative
+        # Than a false negative
         results[1, 2] = results[1, 2] + 1

         # If cor is 1 and one of the interactions interactions are 1
       } else if ( predicted[r, c] == 1 & ( actual[r, c] == 1 | actual[c, r] == 1 ) ) {
-        # Than a True positive
+        # Than a true positive
         results[3, 3] = results[3, 3] + 1
         # If cor is 1 and interactions are both 0
       } else if ( predicted[r, c] == 1 & ( actual[r, c] == 0 & actual[c, r] == 0 ) ) {
-        # Than a False positive
+        # Than a false positive
         results[2, 3] = results[2, 3] + 1
         # If cor is 1 and interactions are both -1
       } else if ( predicted[r, c] == 1 & ( actual[r, c] == -1 & actual[c, r] == -1 ) ) {
-        # Than a False positive (wrong sign)
+        # Than a false positive (wrong sign)
         results[1, 3] = results[1, 3] + 1

         # If cor is -1 and one of the interactions are  -1
       } else if ( predicted[r, c] == -1 & ( actual[r, c] == -1 | actual[c, r] == -1 ) ) {
-        # Than a True positive
+        # Than a true positive
         results[1, 1] = results[1, 1] + 1
         # If cor is -1 and interactions are both 0
       } else if ( predicted[r, c] == -1 & ( actual[r, c] == 0 & actual[c, r] == 0 ) ) {
-        # Than a False positive
+        # Than a false positive
         results[2, 1] = results[2, 1] + 1
         # If cor is -1 and interactions are both 1
       } else if( predicted[r, c] == -1 & ( actual[r, c] == 1 & actual[c, r] == 1 ) ) {
-        # Than a False positive (wrong sign)
+        # Than a false positive (wrong sign)
         results[3, 1] = results[3, 1] + 1
       }
       # Store the results in the list